 Legadima, the focus of the National Geographic documentary "Eye of the Leopard" (2006), is Wilderness Mombo’s – and perhaps Botswana’s – most famous leopard.
 Discovered as a four-day-old cub by wildlife filmmakers Dereck and Beverly Joubert, Legadima was destined for stardom from the very beginning.

 Named after the lightning that struck during the week of her birth, Legadima was the only cub of the Tortilis Female’s to survive to adulthood, an early indication of her singularity.
-The documentary follows her journey from cub to adulthood, showcasing her tumultuous interactions with chacma baboons, and the eventual closing of her relationship with her mother when she reached maturity.
+The documentary follows her journey from cub to adulthood, showcasing her tumultuous interactions with chacma baboons, and the eventual conclusion of her relationship with her mother when she reached maturity.
 To say her life was action-packed is an understatement.
 One iconic sequence in the documentary shows Legadima killing a mother baboon and hauling it up a tree with the live infant still clinging to her.
 Amazingly Legadima doesn’t harm the infant but instead grooms and plays with it until it eventually succumbs to the cold.
 Much can be learned from this sequence and the way this exceptional leopard lived her life.
 Those at Wilderness Mombo, who observed her almost daily, gained an even deeper understanding from her behaviour.

 From raising cubs on the predator-dense island to evading baboons, every encounter with Legadima took game drives to the next level.
 But apart from her many adventures, it was her spirit and relaxed demeanour that made her a legend.
 Doc Malinga, a long-time guide at Wilderness Mombo, notes that guests would often be amazed to see Legadima sleeping on the camp boardwalks, completely undeterred by their presence.
 He recalls seeing her with numerous kills around camp, yet she never posed a threat to anyone.
 However, there were times when she might have been seen as a somewhat inconsiderate host.